Dropshipping is a business model where retailers don’t keep goods in stock.

 - And more.

-Often, ecommerce platforms offer a feature that allows you to export the orders you have received to a .csv file.
+Often, ecommerce platforms offer a feature that allows you to export the orders you have received to a .csv file in bulk.
 Here is an example of how it looks for Shopify:

-Once you have the correct .csv file, you will only have to send it to your supplier, and they will handle the rest!
+Once you have the correct .csv file, you will only have to send it to your supplier, and they will handle the rest – or import it into their system!

 Dropshipping with CSV fulfillment comes with some pros and cons; let’s go over them now!